Microsoft Defender for Endpoint series – Onboard using Azure Arc – Part3C

 View machine in Azure Arc

 After onboarding of the machines the devices are visible in the portal of Azure Arc.
 For viewing devices go to Azure Arc and click on Servers.
 Result: Onboarded entry visible with additional information and the configured datacenter tag “On-Premises Hyper-V”.
-Filtering is possible with the use of tags; which make a designed tag structure important.
+Filtering is possible with the use of tags; which makes a designed tag structure important.

 When opening the device entry more information is visible and additional Azure Arc features can be used ( Azure Policy/ Extensions/ Machine Configuration/ Automanage/ Updates and more.
 Some of the additional features require additional costs.